Fudan-iGEM/2024-wiki/src/human-practices.md

 <br>

-## 5. Measurement
+## 5. Nickel testing

-After completing the basic framework of the project and conducting comprehensive literature research, the initial idea for **Measurement** was to detect changes in nickel ion concentration and observe the formation of nickel microparticles.
+After completing the basic framework of the project and conducting comprehensive literature research, the initial idea for nickel testing was to detect changes in nickel ion concentration and observe the formation of nickel microparticles.
 However, we encountered significant challenges with these methods.
-The iHP work helped us overcome these difficulties and led to the development of improved **Measurement** techniques.
+The iHP work helped us overcome these difficulties and led to the development of improved nickel testing techniques.

-Between April and May, we discussed the laboratory instruments and conditions with Professor Cai, our Instructor, and based on this, we designed two **Measurement** technical approaches.
+Between April and May, we discussed the laboratory instruments and conditions with Professor Cai, our Instructor, and based on this, we designed two nickel testing technical approaches.

-Due to limitations in laboratory conditions, the measurement of changes in nickel ion concentration will be based on a standard spectrophotometric method.
+Due to limitations in laboratory conditions, the testing of changes in nickel ion concentration will be based on a standard spectrophotometric method.

 <br>